Mortgage Refinance Guide for Washington Homeowners

 • Appraisal (sometimes waived)

-Closing costs often range from 2–4% of the loan amount, though it varies.
+Closing costs often range from 2–4% of the loan amount, though it varies by loan size and scenario.

 Which brings us to…